nodejs/undici/docs/api/Client.md

 * `number`

-Number of acive client connections.
+Number of active client connections.
 The client will lazily create a connection when it receives a request and will destroy it if there is no activity for the duration of the `timeout` value.

 ### `Client.destroyed`